 Heather Nicoll is an adaptive and insightful polyglot who holds a master’s degree in social services, as well as an LMSW and TEFL certificate.
-She is the Gateway Program Manager and Bridge Voucher Program Coordinator with YWCA of Greater Austin.
+She is the Care Coordination Manager with YWCA of Greater Austin.
 She is an experienced Post-Secondary Educator and Program Manager with a demonstrated history of working in the non-profit organization management industry and higher education leadership.
 Some of her areas of expertise include higher education, nonprofit organizations, leadership, research, public speaking, and project management.
 She is a strong program and project management professional.
 Having lived in various states throughout this great nation, she chooses to call Texas her home.
 From international educator to State of Texas employee, her professional ventures are as eclectic and interesting as she is.

 She resonates profoundly with endeavors that support and promote individuals in becoming the greatest versions of themselves.
 Heather’s combination of education, professional and life experiences aid in engaging on the YWCA front-line.